Artem-Grigorash/csai_question_answering_bot/README.md

 ## Features

 - **Program-Specific Knowledge Base:**
-  The bot is trained and configured to use official documents, guides, and resources from the CSAI program at JetBrains.
+  The bot is trained and configured to use official documents, guides, and resources from the CSAI program.

 - **Natural Language Understanding:**
   Utilizes phidata framework for building multi-modal agents to understand and process student queries effectively.